|

 monasteries in Mundgod.
 Below we show a photo (at Manipal Hospital in Bangalore)

-his eye.
+of a young monk who escaped from Tibet and needed 6 surgeries post a yak encounter in Tibet which destroyed his eye.
 He is one of our sponsored monks from another monastery in Mundgod.

 Donations can also be sent by those wishing to have prayers said for relatives and